Dung Ngoc Tao

 Working together, we can help make your business, wherever it operates, more resilient to the ever-changing nature of terrorism risk.

-Terrorism attacks has risen globally, along with civil unrest and riots.
-In Asia specifically, there has been an increasing number of terrorist attacks over the past decade namely in India, Thailand, Philippines and most recently Sri Lanka.
-Civil unrest, strikes and commotion are also on the rise in Hong Kong, which has had financial implications for organizations.
-This resulted in an increase in demand for stand-alone Terrorism and or Political Violence policies due to the limited coverage available under property programs to ensure the protection of assets and against business interruption.
+The rise in terrorism attacks, civil unrest and riots globally, notwithstanding losses arising from the Russia-Ukraine War, has increased the demand for standalone Terrorism and/or Political Violence Insurance policies due to limited coverage available under property programs.
+In Asia specifically, there has been an increasing number of terrorism attacks over the past decade namely in Thailand, Philippines and most recently Sri Lanka.
+Civil unrest, strikes and commotion in Hong Kong had financial implications for organisations and resulted in an increase in demand for this product to ensure protection of assets and business interruption.

 In the insurance context, an act of terrorism is often defined as: an act, including the use of force or violence, of any person or group(s) of persons, whether acting alone or on behalf of or in connection with any organization(s), committed for political, religious, or ideological purposes, including the intention to influence any government and/or to put the public in fear for such purposes.